johnhalsey/get-shorty/README.md

 # Get Shorty
-URL shortener application built with Laravel 11 with Vue.js 3.0 and Tailwind CSS 2.0.
+URL shortener application built with Laravel 11 with Vue.js 3.4 and TailwindCSS 3.4.

 ## Local Development
 - Clone this repository